vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

 1. In the **EXPLORER** pane, click **Program.cs**.

-    A cursory glance will reveal that this version of the **ContainerDevice** application is virtually identical to the version used in the preceding lab.
-The only changes will be those that relate specifically to the use of X.509 certificates as an attestation mechanism.
-From the application perspective, it matters little that this device will be connecting via a Group Enrollment vs an Individual Enrollment.
+    The **ContainerDevice** application will the use of X.509 certificates as an attestation mechanism.
+From the application's perspective, it matters little that this device will be connecting via a Group Enrollment vs an Individual Enrollment.

 1. Locate the **GlobalDeviceEndpoint** variable, and notice that its value is set to the Global Device Endpoint for the Azure Device Provisioning Service (`global.azure-devices-provisioning.net`).